When Achievement No Longer Brings Relief

 A: That can happen when you tune into emotions closely.
 Start with short, guided sessions and stop if it feels uncomfortable.
 If difficult feelings persist, consider talking with a professional.

-Mindfulness isn’t asking you to become calmer, wiser, or more evolved.
+Mindfulness isn’t asking you to become better.

 About the Author